All Episodes

 But you know, the political ramifications of this.

-I'm listening, reading, I should say.
+I'm listening, reading, I should say, after the court decision was announced this morning.

-After the court decision was announced this morning, you can go to certain places.
+You can go to certain places.

-Because they think any discussion of this is going to lose the Latino vote.
+You can find establishment Republicans wringing their hands in frustration because they think any discussion of this is going to lose the Latino vote.

 I know the objective of politicians to win elections.